What exactly does “acute abdomen” mean?

 What exactly is ultrasonography?

 This refers to sound waves with a high frequency.
-By utilising specialised equipment, ultrasound waves are able to be reflected off of tissues.
+By utilizing specialized equipment, ultrasound waves are able to be reflected off of tissues.
 After that, the echoes are transformed into a picture that is known as a sonogram.